MayurBhama/sepsis_project/README.md

 | **Calibration** | Raw probabilities | Add Platt scaling for calibrated confidence scores |
 | **Missing Lab Trends** | Static features only | Add lab value velocity and acceleration |
 | **Deep Learning** | Simple LSTM | Try TCN, Transformer, or RETAIN architecture |

-**Contributions Welcome!** If you'd like to improve any of these areas, feel free to fork and submit a pull request.

 ---